Top 10 city marathons

 The best city marathons from around the world

-Running 26.2 miles is never easy, so you need to pick the right race to make sure your next marathon experience is a good one.
+Running a marathon is never easy, so you need to pick the right race to make sure your next marathon experience is a good one.
 To help you out, we’ve rounded up 10 of the best marathons around the world, which all boast excellent organisation, fantastic crowds, and amazing courses.
 Here are 10 city marathons you absolutely have to add to your running bucket list.

 Schneider Electric Marathon de Paris